 Give it a whirl, watch the rewards roll in, and see how you can use them to make your city grow even faster and better!Enjoy ~Mykan~

-Guest authors offer a unique personal perspective on aspects of the game beyond the generally objective details and basic strategies found throughout our guides.
+Guest authors & content creators offer a unique personal perspective on aspects of the game beyond the generally objective details and basic strategies found throughout our guides.
 Do you have your own opinion or personal strategy our readers would love to read about?
 Let's chat!
 Contact Us